postmanlabs/labs-docs/src/pages/docs/postman-pro/integrations/github.md

 [![github integration](https://assets.postman.com/postman-docs/integrations-github1.png)](https://assets.postman.com/postman-docs/integrations-github1.png)

+Click **View Details** to see information about Github and how it can back up your Postman Collections to your designated repositories.

 > You also can click the **Configured Integrations** tab to set up other integrations, view available integrations for Github, or view all integrations.